DCC-UAB/dlnn-project_ia-group_10/README.md

     - The LSTM network starts generating words after each input thus forming a sentence at the end.
 - Wandb for finetuning
     - We have used it hyperparameter tuning.
 Also found out that lr = 0.01 may actually be quite too high.
+    - Also found the importance of a LR scheduler.

 <img width="1068" alt="image" src="https://github.com/DCC-UAB/dlnn-project_ia-group_10/assets/72266259/3307909c-903d-431e-8c23-bc5e5d7d91fa">